uoa-p4p-47/.github/profile/README.md

 # Compendium for Ground-Based Cloud Nowcasting
-This repo will contain public (and private) repositories for different (attempts at) implementations.
+This collection of repos will contain public (and private) repositories of different (attempts at) implementations.